spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 For simplicity reasons, our setup advocates for the `/.well-known/matrix/server` method and guides you into using that.
 If you need to use the other method, you can check this documentation: [Server Delegation via a DNS SRV record (advanced)](howto-server-delegation.md#server-delegation-via-a-dns-srv-record-advanced)

-**Note**: it is optionally possible to install the server on `matrix.example.com` directly instead.
-This should be helpful if you are not in control of anything on the base domain.
-On this case, you would not need to configure the server delegation, but you would need to add other configuration.
+**Note**: as an alternative, it is possible to install the server such that it uses only the `matrix.example.com` domain (instead of identifying as the shorter base domain - `example.com`).
+This should be helpful if you are not in control of anything on the base domain (`example.com`).
+In this case, you would not need to configure server delegation, but you would need to add other configuration.
 For more information, see [How do I install on matrix.example.com without involving the base domain?](faq.md#how-do-i-install-on-matrix-example-com-without-involving-the-base-domain) on our FAQ.

 ### Client Server Discovery